publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schXLIX/m__us_usc_t16_s406d–1.md

 The third sentence of [act Sept.
 14, 1950, ch.
 950, § 9][/us/act/1950-09-14/ch950/s9], [64 Stat.
 853][/us/stat/64/853], provided that:

-> “The remaining unexpended balance of any funds appropriated for the present Grand Teton National Park and the Jackson Hole National Monument shall be available for expenditure in connection with the administration of the Grand Teton National Park established by this Act \[this subchapter and sections 431a, 451a, 482m, 673b, and 673c of this title\]”.
+> “The remaining unexpended balance of any funds appropriated for the present Grand Teton National Park and the Jackson Hole National Monument shall be available for expenditure in connection with the administration of the Grand Teton National Park established by this Act \[this subchapter, former sections 431a and 451a of this title, and sections 482m, 673b, and 673c of this title\]”.

  __Revocation of Temporary Withdrawals of Public Lands__

 [Act Sept.
 14, 1950, ch.
 950, § 8][/us/act/1950-09-14/ch950/s8], [64 Stat.
 853][/us/stat/64/853], provided that:

-> “All temporary withdrawals of public lands made by Executive order in aid of legislation pertaining to parks, monuments, or recreational areas, adjacent to the Grand Teton National Park as established by this Act \[this subchapter and sections 431a, 451a, 482m, 673b, and 673c of this title\] are hereby revoked.”
+> “All temporary withdrawals of public lands made by Executive order in aid of legislation pertaining to parks, monuments, or recreational areas, adjacent to the Grand Teton National Park as established by this Act \[this subchapter, sections 431a and 451a of this title, and sections 482m, 673b, and 673c of this title\] are hereby revoked.”

  __Repeal of Inconsistent Laws__

 The second sentence of [act Sept.
 14, 1950, ch.
 950, § 9][/us/act/1950-09-14/ch950/s9], [64 Stat.
 853][/us/stat/64/853], provided:

-> “All provisions of law inconsistent with the provisions of this act \[this subchapter and sections 431a, 451a, 482m, 673b, and 673c of this title\] are hereby repealed to the extent of such inconsistency”.
+> “All provisions of law inconsistent with the provisions of this act \[this subchapter, sections 431a and 451a of this title, and sections 482m, 673b, and 673c of this title\] are hereby repealed to the extent of such inconsistency”.

 ----------